OutSystems/docs-odc/src/eap/building-apps/ui/screen-about.md

 A screen shows to your users as a web page.
 This makes the screen self-contained and the top-level user interface (UI) element.
 You can organize parts of the UI in blocks.
 In the blocks, you can reserve space for content with placeholders and fill in those placeholders later with other elements.

 For example, a page can consist of the main content with text, menu, and footer.
-In Service Studio, the main content, menu, and footer are part of a common block.
+In ODC Studio, the main content, menu, and footer are part of a common block.
 Inside of the main content there can be a placeholder for text.

 Here is the overview of some UI elements.